wundergraph/wundergraph/docs-website/src/pages/docs/guides/testing.md

 ## Integration testing

 WunderGraph comes with builtin support for running tests against your APIs, using a our TypeScript client.
-Use our `WunderGraphTestServer` implementation to set up your WunderGraph server, runs your test, and finally tear everything down.
+Leverage our testing server implementation to set up your WunderGraph server, run your test, and finally tear everything down.

 Our testing library is framework agnostic, so you can use it with your preferred test framework.
 We use both [Jest](https://jestjs.io) and [ava](https://github.com/avajs/ava) for